 The Ethernet cable is a type of computer network cable which is used for a wired network.
 The Ethernet cable is used to connect the switches, monitors, PCs to the LAN (Local Area Network).
-The length and durability of the Ethernet cable describe the quality of connection.
-If the cable is too long and is not durable it will contain a poor quality of the signal.
+The length and durability of the Ethernet cable describe the quality of the connection.
+If the cable is too long and is not durable, it will contain a poor quality of the signal.
 And due to this factor, there are different types of Ethernet cables present in the market.
 The Ethernet cables are plugged into the Ethernet port present on the motherboard.
 The Ethernet cable looks like a phone cable but contains more wires than phone cables.
-There are eight wires in Ethernet cable and can be available in different colors in the market.
+There are eight wires in the Ethernet cable, and they can be available in different colors in the market.

 5. PS/2 Cable